What To Know About California DUI Laws

 You may have options to avoid some of the common pitfalls some people experience immediately after a DUI arrest in California.
 It may even be possible to have the charges dismissed or reduced.

-Bay Area DUI attorney William Walraven can help defend you or a loved one against misdemeanor or felony DUI charges in California.
+I am DUI attorney William Walraven, and I can help defend you or a loved one against misdemeanor or felony DUI charges.
 Don’t take a chance with your future.
-Call the Law Offices of William Walraven and let us fight to protect your future and freedom.
-Learn more about California DUI laws by reading our FAQ section below.
+Call the Law Offices of William Walraven and let me fight to protect your future and freedom.
+Learn more about California DUI laws by reading my FAQ section below.

 - What are the immediate consequences of a DUI in California?